yowainwright/developer-ci-benefits/docs/08-safety-checks.md

 ## Writing, commenting

-Tools like [Writegood]() can help catch spelling mistakes in documentation.
+Tools like [Write good](https://github.com/btford/write-good) can help catch spelling mistakes in documentation.
 Tools like JSDocs or TypeDocs can assist in writing documentation or add useful hints in Code Editors.

 ## Committing, merging, communicating